muskanlalit18/credentials-fetcher/README.md

 ## Compatibility

+On Amazon Linux 2023, only Linux x86_64 architecture is supported.
 Running the Credentials-fetcher outside of Linux distributions is not supported.

 ## Contributing